nickboodoo/soulz/README.md

     The main goal of breaking them down into their own classes were so that I can build on them in the future.
 2. Created new test directories where I unit test my code.

-3. Created a new UML Class diagram - which I will need to update again...

-TODO:

-1. update UML class diagram